saksaikot/next-js-by-example/next-js-by-example..md

 And in the post page we can use it in getStaticPaths to generate the list of path.Since the `getSlugs` method is returning slugs as array, we can map through it can generate the `params` of `slug` array.
 After we can see that we can access the third-post page, though we need to enter the url manually. and with this approach we just add the markdown file of our post and it simply added to our `getStaticPaths` function.

+## 011. Listing posts

+In the index page we can dynamically add post link, to generate the link we need to have the post slug and the post title of each post.
+We can make the getPosts function and using our already created function we can make the getPosts method which will have all posts with their slug.
+**NOTE: I need to learn and understand `for..of` and `for..in`**.
+Then we can simply pass props using getStaticProps function.
+**NOTE: I also have a problem, the props i was sending in `getStaticProps` without giving a key, like ,`{props:props}` but i need to do it like this, `{props:{posts:posts}}`**